 Girls are withdrawn from selected lessons for their Student Support sessions so that they do not have to catch up on missed lessons.
 The Department has laptops that students can borrow if they wish to use specific software.
 Support also includes all access arrangements for examinations.

 Girls must be of at least average ability and able to attend the majority of mainstream classes.
 They might have a teaching assistant with them for some lessons.
 Most students join the school with a prior report from an Educational Psychologist or a qualified Specialist Teacher, and Entrance Assessments will be interpreted in light of any such documents.
-Girls, including those whose first language is not English, are also identified and assessed once at the school if any learning issues are detected.
+Girls are also identified and assessed once at the school if any learning issues are detected.

 The Student Support Department aims to show that having a learning difficulty is no barrier to achievement.
 In the past students who have received support from the Student Support Department have: